epc/epc/README.md

 # Consulting CTO:
-* help plan, review and manage development of MVPs for companies without a CTO,
+* plan, review, and manage development of MVPs for companies without a CTO,
-* advise new CTOs on problem solving strategies and approaches, regardless of problem domain,
+* advise new CTOs on problem solving strategies and approaches,
-* resolve specific, time / domain bounded software and internet technology problems.
+* resolve specific, time and domain bounded technology problems.

 **Contact:** [consulting@epcostello.com](mailto:consulting@epcostello.com)